YassinMouallia/WeatherApp/README.md

 This web application's main function is to show the user the current weather given the user input(eg : London,Cairo,Tunis...) using the Open Weather API (more information here: https://openweathermap.org/current)

 > [!WARNING]
-> You have to use your own API key In order for this application to work Go to the API Section in the document for more info
+> You have to use your own API key In order for this application to work Go to How to obtain the api key section in the document for more info

 and displays the following information to the user: